UFC 241: Previewing the Biggest and Best Fights Set for Anaheim

 This is a massive fight within the division and, on paper, looks to be a clash absolutely no one should miss.

 Sodiq Yusuff has been one of the most promising graduates from Dana White's Tuesday Night Contender Series.
 He is getting another test in the division, this time against someone who will provide some fireworks to make this a possible Fight of the Night contender.

-Gabriel Benitez has had back-to-back performances that have impressed over Jason Knight and Humberto Bandenay.
+Gabriel Benitez has had back-to-back impressive performances over Jason Knight and Humberto Bandenay.
 Benitez vs. Yusuff will provide a spark to this card and elevate the winner to a brighter future within the 145-pound division.